Other Names: Avastin®

 - While you are getting this drug in your vein (IV), you may have a reaction to the drug.
 Sometimes you may be given medication to stop or lessen these side effects.
 Your nurse will check you closely for these signs: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, rash, itching, chest tightness, or chest pain.
 These reactions may happen after your infusion.
 If this happens, call 911 for emergency care.

 - In women, changes in your ovaries may happen that may cause menstrual bleeding to become irregular or stop, and may impair fertility.

 - Congestive heart failure – your heart has less ability to pump blood properly.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

 - Bevacizumab may cause slow wound healing.
-It should not be given within 28 days of surgery or any test or any procedure requiring conscious sedation.
-If you must have emergency surgery or have an accident that results in a wound, tell the treating doctor that you are on bevacizumab.
-Call your cancer doctor as soon as possible for further orders.
+It should not be given for at least 28 days before surgery, and for at least 28 days after surgery and until wound is fully healed.
+If you must have emergency surgery or have an accident that results in a wound, tell the doctor that you are on bevacizumab.

 - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
 Talk to your doctor and/or nurse about the necessary precautions to take during this time.